Supply Chain Management

 • support the associated change and stakeholder management for all relevant players and partners in the supply chains

 How can supply and demand be actively aligned throughout the system?

 Integrated Business Planning (IBP) is a business planning process that extends the principles of sales & operations planning (S&OP) to the entire value chain with the objective of enhancing decision-making through a comprehensive view of information.
 As much as possible, data is provided in real time.
-IBP and S&OP span the gap unite the supply chain strategy, long-and short-term planning, and order processing.
+IBP and S&OP unites the supply chain strategy, long-and short-term planning, and order processing.
 The foundation for adopting IBP is an excellent S&OP process.